VolunteerMatch Ghana Program Reviews

 I enjoyed my working very much and it made me rich on experience as the children were very happy about my efforts.
 Yes the children were very happy about my efforts.

 On thinking as to how I could sum up my Ghana experience best, I'm simply lost for words.
 Since I've been back of course there has been the inevitable questions asked of 'how was it?', 'what was your favourite bit?' or 'what did you enjoy the most?'
+The volunteer house was awesome.
 Ultimately I feel that whatever reply I manage to respond with, just doesn't come close to doing it justice.
 All I can say is: travel, volunteer and visit Ghana!
 Sounds cliché, but you'll love every minute of it especially with VolunteerMatch Ghana.

 Simon Aistleitner (Australia)Vienna